 The Return of the Cat

-The outbreak of the Bubonic Plague in 1348 CE has often been blamed on a widespread massacre of cats following Pope Gregory IX's Vox in Rama but this theory is untenable as that was only one occurrence of the plague among many; the plague had been killing Europeans long before 1233 CE.
-Even so, there seems no reason to argue that a decrease in the cat population, before and after the papal bull, would result in an increase in mice and rats and it has been established that there was such a decrease prior to 1348 CE.
+The outbreak of the Bubonic Plague in 1348 has often been blamed on a widespread massacre of cats following Pope Gregory IX's Vox in Rama but this theory is untenable as that was only one occurrence of the plague among many; the plague had been killing Europeans long before 1233.
+Even so, there seems no reason to argue that a decrease in the cat population, before and after the papal bull, would result in an increase in mice and rats and it has been established that there was such a decrease prior to 1348.

-The Protestant Reformation (1517-1648 CE) broke the power-hold of the Church over people's lives and allowed for greater freedom of thought.
-Although, as always, there were people like Edward Topsel who clung to outmoded and irrational beliefs, people were now free to question the Church's views on life in general and cats in particular.
-The spirit of the Enlightenment encouraged people to keep cats as pets simply for the joy of companionship and this trend would become more commonplace during the Victorian Age (1837-1901 CE) when Queen Victoria returned the cat to the status it had enjoyed in ancient Egypt.
+The Protestant Reformation (1517-1648) broke the power-hold of the Church over people's lives and allowed for greater freedom of thought.
+Although, as always, there were people like Edward Topsel who clung to earlier beliefs, people were now free to question the Church's views on life in general and cats in particular.
+The spirit of the Enlightenment encouraged people to keep cats as pets simply for the joy of companionship and this trend would become more commonplace during the Victorian Age (1837-1901) when Queen Victoria returned the cat to the status it had enjoyed in ancient Egypt.

 Victoria's efforts contributed to the cat resuming its ancient place in human society.
-Her love of cats was noted in America by the popular periodical Godey's Lady's Book, published by Louis A. Godey of Philadelphia between 1830-1878 CE.
-In 1836 CE, the writer Sarah Josepha Hale joined the Godey's editorial staff and began writing pieces extolling the virtues of the cat and the joys of cat ownership.
+Her love of cats was noted in America by the popular periodical Godey's Lady's Book, published by Louis A. Godey of Philadelphia between 1830-1878.
+In 1836, the writer Sarah Josepha Hale joined the Godey's editorial staff and began writing pieces extolling the virtues of the cat and the joys of cat ownership.